Tech gear realted to Iceland can be broken down into three categories:

 Another idea I had was to just buy an Iceland burner phone but that seemed to cost more money than it was worth.

 Along with the cell phones, Apple/Google Pay was available everywhere.
 There was only one time we needed Icelandic paper currency for payment and that was a bathroom at the trailhead.
-Otherwise, everything was credit card adn contactless payment.
+Otherwise, everything was credit card and contactless payment.
 Having a cell phone that worked on the local cell network made all of this super easy.

 AC power in Iceland is 220 Volts AC.
 Iceland uses the standard Europlug socket with two round prongs.
 For these plugs, you can use adapter types “C” or “F”.

-Keep in mind adapters and converts are two different things.
+Keep in mind adapters and converters are two different things.
 Many electrical devices such as a USB charger will operate on both US and Icelandic voltages, but you need to check the item first.

 An adapter just changes the physical plug configuration while a converter changes the actual voltage.
 Something else to consider, the rental car we received only used USB-C plugs.
 We are still using USB-A plugs to iOS, Mini USB, etc. Carrying a USB-C adapter might be a good thing to have until everything gets completely changed over.